-Is your baby feeling sick and struggling to sleep well?
-Learn how to get a sick baby to sleep, keep him comfortable, and soothe him back to health.
+Is your baby feeling unwell and struggling to sleep?
+Learn how to get a sick baby to sleep and keep him comfortable.

 After almost a year of never being sick, my baby finally succumbed to a fever and cold.
 Sure, the fever was only 99.6 degrees, but that, combined with a bad cold for the last few days, made going to sleep nearly impossible.

 Over the previous few months, I finally helped him sleep through the night.
 But now that he was sick, we were back to frequent wake-ups and sleeping a couple hours at a time.
 He’d wake up crying, which didn’t exactly encourage him to go back to sleep.

 As tough as learning how to get a sick baby to sleep can be, it’s one that every mom will face at some point.

 Perhaps you have no idea what to do to help your little one sleep.
 Evenings are a challenge, taking several hours just to get him to finally settle down.
 You’ve relented to getting him to sleep whatever way you can—placing him in the swing or sitting in a recliner while holding him in your arms.

 As awful as you feel for him, being sick also affects your day, from not getting anything done, to having to take time off of work.
 With a fever and stuffy nose, he’s more restless, refusing to sleep in his usual spots.
 And forget about naps—the longest stretches you can get him to sleep is all but 25 minutes.

 With a sick baby screaming at night, sleep regression has never been this bad.

 How to get a sick baby to sleep